leroythelegend/rough_idea_project_cars_csharp/README.md

   // Project Cars UDP uses port number 5606 UDPBlockingReader reader = new UDPBlockingReader(5606);

-  // Call Read, this will block i.e. will not return until there is something to return i.e. read Byte[] bytes = reader.Read();
+  // Call Read, this will block i.e. will not return until there is something to return.
+  Byte[] bytes = reader.Read();
 ```